 After working with startup founders closely across stages, I have realized that scaling is one aspect they are often concerned with.
 During this journey, leading engineering teams from the front led me to conclude that scaling an engineering team can become a bottleneck to growth.
+In this article we will discuss how to scale an engineering team in startup.

-I want to share my scaling experience through an example of a leading mobile advertising platforms where I had to ensure that engineering does not become a roadblock.
+I want to share my scaling experience through an example of a leading mobile advertising platform where I had to ensure that engineering does not become a roadblock.
 We scaled the product to handle the transaction from 1 million to 80 billion impressions per day with the help of an engineering team that had to scale from 2 to over 100 members.

 I was part of quarterly business planning meetings where we used to discuss quarterly roadmap and feedback from the customers.
 During one such meeting, one of the co-founders spoke about an idea to enable revenue stream through display ads in a non-internet environment.